Revisiting dynamics of interacting quintessence: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-The authors are grateful to FORDECYT-PRONACES-CONACYT for support of the present research under grant CF-MG-2558591.
-UN thanks the program Sistema Nacional de Investigadores (SNI) of the Consejo Nacional de la Investigaci\'{o}n Cient\'{\i}fica (CONACyT), the Programa para el Desarrollo Profesional Docente of the Secretar\'{\i}a de Educaci\'{o}n P\'{u}blica (PRODEP-SEP) of M\'{e}xico and the Coordinaci\'{o}n de la Investigaci\'{o}n Cient\'{\i}fica of the Universidad Michoacana de San Nicol\'as de Hidalgo (CIC-UMSNH) for financial support of his contribution to the present research.
-RDA also acknowledges CONACyT for the postdoc grant 350411 under which part of this work was performed.
+The authors are grateful to FORDECYT-PRONACES-CONACYT for support of the present research under grant CF-MG-2558591 and CF-140630-UNAM-UMSNH.
+UN \ the program Sistema Nacional de Investigadores (SNI) of the Consejo Nacional de Ciencia y Tecnolog\'{\i}a (CONACyT), the Programa para el Desarrollo Profesional Docente of the Secretar\'{\i}a de Educaci\'{o}n P\'{u}blica (PRODEP-SEP) of M\'{e}xico and the Coordinaci\'{o}n de la Investigaci\'{o}n Cient\'{\i}fica of the Universidad Michoacana de San Nicol\'as de Hidalgo (CIC-UMSNH) for financial support of his contribution to the present research.
+RDA also acknowledges CONACyT for the POSTDOCTORAL GRANTS CONACYT postdoc grant 350411 under which part of this work was performed.
 PP acknowledges CONACyT for grant 603730 and the Instituto de F\'isica y Matem\'aticas of the Universidad Michoacana de San Nicol\'as de Hidalgo for the support.